Tracing the Roots of Halloween Through History and Myth

 Here are some bible quote sections that mention Witchcraft

-Lists of negative traits such as impurity, hatred, jealousy, murder, Witchcraft is amongst it and the point “that people who practice such things will not inherit the kingdom of God”
+Lists of negative traits such as impurity, hatred, jealousy, murder, and Witchcraft are amongst it and the point “that people who practice such things will not inherit the kingdom of God”

 Do not let your people practice fortune-telling or use sorcery or interpret omens or engage in witchcraft or cast spells or function as mediums or psychics or call forth the spirits of the dead.
 Anyone who does these things is detestable to the Lord.